-Offer to beautify gardens, facades and even parks.
-While many people might associate this work as complementary to street sweeping or beautification, payment could be more generous when you use your imagination to transform gardens or parks into a wonderful work of art.
+Offer to beautify gardens, facades, and even parks.
+While many people might associate this work as complementary to street sweeping or beautification, payment could be more generous when you use your imagination to transform gardens or parks into a beautiful work of art.

 Offer photography services for special events and holidays.
-Birthdays, weddings and local events like beauty pageants, sports events can be your targets.
+Birthdays, weddings, and local events like beauty pageants, and sports events can be your targets.
 All you need to have is an artistic mindset and a decent camera.
-You may partner with other vendors such as florists, cake and pastry makers for wedding event, for example.
+You may partner with other vendors such as florists, cake, and pastry makers for a wedding event, for example.

 21. Event planning.

 Get paid to prepare for parties and meetings.
-It can also be wedding planning, reunion parties or local events in the city.
-You will have more opportunity to meet people and partner with other vendors just like photographers do.
+It can also be wedding planning, reunion parties, or local events in the city.
+You will have more opportunities to meet people and partner with other vendors, just like photographers do.

-Records videos of birthdays, weddings and other special events.
+Records videos of birthdays, weddings, and other special events.
 The better the quality of your work, the more people will look for you to capture once-in-a-lifetime events and celebrations.
-And this can only mean raising rates at your own discretion.
+And this can only mean raising rates at your discretion.

-Provide accounting, book keeping and auditing services for companies.
-This is good especially if you live near the city and companies are in need of private accountants or even people wishing to hand over computation of personal and property tax payments to someone who has the necessary skills.
+Provide accounting, bookkeeping, and auditing services for companies.
+This is good, especially if you live near the city, and companies require private accountants or even people wishing to hand over the computation of personal and property tax payments to someone who has the necessary skills.

 25. Appliance repair.

 Fix gadgets and other electronic items.
-You may do it on home service which you can charge higher, or at the convenience of your home.
-Getting televisions, air-conditioning units or hi-fi players fixed always brings smile to your customers’ faces.
+You may do it on home service, which you can charge higher, or at the convenience of your home.
+Getting televisions, air-conditioning units, or hi-fi players fixed always brings a smile to your customers’ faces.

 26. Employee training.

 Offer your expertise in training personnel for various businesses.
-It may be on management strategies, handling personnel, enhancing productivity or help in formulating a killer sales presentation.
+It may be on management strategies, handling staff, enhancing productivity, or helping in formulating a killer sales presentation.

 27. Dance and music tutor.

-Teach children special forms of dance such as ballet, jazz or modern dance.
-Or teach musical instruments like the piano, guitars or drums where rates are often quoted on hourly basis.
+Teach children particular forms of dance, such as ballet, jazz, or modern dance.
+Or teach musical instruments like the piano, guitars, or drums where rates are often quoted on an hourly basis.